facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 to unique objects.
 They allow modifications to Borrowed objects.
 This seems to generally safe only because they mark mutating methods as `synchronized`, which alleviates any interleaving concerns automagically.
-I'm not quite clear on how that works, however, given tht reads can happen in nonsynchronized methods.
+I'm not quite clear on how that works, however, given that reads can happen in nonsynchronized methods.

 > When a unique field of an object is read, all aliases of the field are made undefined.
 > If we can determine statically that no alias is ‘buried alive’, no dynamic